uzluisf/raku-pear/MODDOC.md

 The following variables are accessible via global variables:

-  * `post`, information about a given post and only accessible when iterating over `posts`.
+  * `post`, information about a given post and only accessible when iterating over the global variable `posts`.
 A post contains the following attributes:

     * `content`, the post's HTML content (e.g., `<h2>Say's Phoebe</h2>`).